 Rent a Lamborghini.

-Available in major European and Australian cities, rent a Lamborghini in Barcelona, Berlin, Cannes, Cap Ferrat, Florence, Geneva, London, Lugano, Lyon, Madrid, Malaga, Marbella, Marseille, Megeve, Melbourne, Mijas, Milan, Modena, Monaco, Munich, Naples, Nice, Paris, Rome, Sardinia, Siena, Sotogrande, St Moritz, St Tropez, Sydney, Tignes, Turin, Venice, Zurich and many other locations.
+Available in major European cities, Abu Dhabi and Dubai, rent a Lamborghini in Barcelona, Berlin, Cannes, Cap Ferrat, Florence, Geneva, London, Lugano, Lyon, Madrid, Malaga, Marbella, Marseille, Megeve, Mijas, Milan, Modena, Monaco, Munich, Naples, Nice, Paris, Rome, Sardinia, Siena, Sotogrande, St Moritz, St Tropez, Tignes, Turin, Venice, Zurich and many other locations.

 Beloved by enthusiasts everywhere, Lamborghini cars are built for speed and to look the part.
 Extreme style and extreme performance are the chief characteristics of Ferrari's national rival.
 Unless your zip code is 90210, you're not likely to see a scissor-doored Lamborghini ahead of you in the Starbucks drive-thru or parked next to you at the mall; these are exclusive automobiles designed to cater to a small, very specialized audience.